gravitational/teleport/rfd/0124-plugin-secrets.md

 password.

 Today, the plugin houses a credentials object that allows for this sort of storage.
-However, unlike oauth tokens, static credentials pose a much greater risk of exposure, and rotating credentials can be a time consuming process.
+However, unlike an oauth authorization code, static credentials pose a much greater risk of exposure, and rotating credentials can be a time consuming process.
 To reduce the risks associated with storing static credentials within Teleport and to allow for easier credentials rotation, we would like to create a new resource within Teleport that is handled in an explicitly secure way.